copecopecope/justthefacts/readme.md

 #### Crowd Control
 * Enable multi-touch (not necessary?)
+	- Fix how multi touch works with buttons!!!
 * Play with simulation some more
 	- Attractive forces?
+* Control scheme not awesome
+	- Tap to select, hold to drag, then fire
 * Different people
 	- With different odds, changes as game goes on